GLodi/justonecanvas/README.md

 ## development

 A complete dev environment is available under docker-compose.
-Just `docker-compose up` under root.
+Check Makefile or just `docker-compose up` under root.
 Both client and server are setup for hot-reloading.

 If you don't want to use docker, then: